johndoe31415/pygpufractal/README.md

 # pygpufractal
 [![Build Status](https://travis-ci.org/johndoe31415/pygpufractal.svg?branch=master)](https://travis-ci.org/johndoe31415/pygpufractal)

-This is a small example of how to try to calculate fractals on GPUs using OpenGL, the OpenGL shader language (GLSL) and Python.
+This is a small example of how to calculate fractals on the GPU using OpenGL, the OpenGL shader language (GLSL) and Python.
+It implements a Newton solver and a Mandelbrot solver in GLSL.

 # Usage
 You can specify the type of fractal you want on the command line.
 Here's the help page: